TitanPlayz100/teti/README.md

 App build using Tauri, feel free to open issues and PRs.

+## Contributing
+Feel free to add and modify any code, as long as its for improvements or optimisations.
+(I'm pretty lenient)

+Just make sure ur accounting for breaking changes, and have clear PRs with good descriptions.

+If you need help with understanding code feel free to open an issue.

 ## Data Formats (for my convenience)
 ### Gamemode Structure (gamemodes.json)
 ```js